fin-cli/handbook/references/behat-steps/then-the-http-status-code-should-be-code.md

 ```
 Scenario: My example scenario
-  Given a WP installation with Composer
+  Given a FIN installation with Composer
   And a PHP built-in web server to serve 'WordPress'
   Then the HTTP status code should be 200
 ```

-*Behat steps documentation is generated from the WP-CLI codebase on every release.
+*Behat steps documentation is generated from the FIN-CLI codebase on every release.
 To suggest improvements, please submit a pull request.*

 ***